Festival of Indigenous Storytellers

 Inspired by Tribal Storytelling"

-To communicate with Dr. Eric Miller about the Storytelling Workshop described below, please call 0 98403 94282, or e-mail <eric@storytellinginstitute.org>.
+The Storytelling Workshop described below would occur as part of the Festival.
+To communicate with Dr. Eric Miller about this Storytelling Workshop, please call 0 98403 94282, or e-mail <eric@storytellinginstitute.org>.

 Concept Note for the Storytelling Workshop

 This Storytelling Workshop is designed for adults.
-Young people could also participate.
+Teenagers could also participate.

 In this Workshop, we approach and perform storytelling in ways inspired by Tribal storytelling.